The Bloomfield Group Engineering Scholarship

 DonorThe Bloomfield Group

-This scholarship has been established by the Bloomfield Group to support Engineering students who are interested in having a career in the mining sector.
+This scholarship has been established by the Bloomfield Group to support Engineering students who are interested in having a career in the Coal Mining industry.

 The Bloomfield Group is Australian owned and operated and has interests in mining and engineering in the Hunter Valley, NSW.
 In business for more than 80 years, Bloomfield employs over 600 people and operates two open-cut coal mines; Bloomfield Mine at East Maitland and Rix’s Creek Mine, 5km northwest of Singleton, NSW.
 Coking and thermal coal from the mining operations is railed to Port Waratah Coal Services (PWCS) and then exported throughout Asia.
 Bloomfield is a founding member and current shareholder of PWCS.
 The company's engineering businesses include Four Mile Engineering at East Maitland and Kings Engineering in Rutherford and Lithgow.